rafaelsf80/ai-agents-labs/README.md

 2. Sub-agents
 3. Callbacks (HITL)
 4. Artifacts
 5. Short-term and long-term memory.

-IMPORTANT: for lab 12 to work you need a valid Agent Engine id.
+> IMPORTANT: Lab 12 (long-term memory) will not work unless you provide  a valid Agent Engine id.

 ADK includes tools like a command-line interface (CLI) and a Developer UI for running agents.
 Use `adk web` to run the UI or `adk run` for individual agents.
 Example for [00-basic](adk/00-basic/]):
 ```sh